-(a) notifies the instructor in advance of the exam (not after)
+- (a) notifies the instructor in advance of the exam (not after), and - (b) provides documented evidence of the circumstance (i.e. medical documentation).

-In the event of emergency circumstances, it is at the instructor's discretion whether to administer an oral or written make-up exam.
+In the event of emergency circumstances, it is at the instructor's discretion whether to administer an online or in person written make-up exam.